Why not follow us?

-He believes very strongly in the rights of every student to access education according to their abilities and not to be restricted in their education by irrelevant dis-abilities.
-He joined the NADP board in 2006 to try and drive this agenda forward.
+John believes very strongly that access to education is a fundamental human right not to be restricted by irrelevant dis-abilities.
+He joined the NADP board in 2006 to help to drive this agenda forward.

-Nicola Martin is currently the Director of Wellbeing and Disability Services at The LSE and an Honorary Visiting Fellow at The University of Cambridge working on a project with Professor Simon Baron-Cohen.
+Professor Nicola Martin, London South Bank University and formerly the Director of Wellbeing and Disability Services at the LSE and an Honorary Visiting Fellow at The University of Cambridge working on a project with Professor Simon Baron-Cohen.
 Prior to the recent LSE appointment she was a Principal Lecture at Sheffield Hallam University leading the Centre for Disability and Diversity Studies and The Autism Centre.

 Nicola has a very strong commitment to disability equality as a human rights issue and important aspect of social justice.
 She has worked in education with disabled people across the age range continually since 1976, has 4 relevant degrees, a range of specialist qualifications and a string of publications which articulate a social model perspective on disability.

 Research interests include inclusive practice in further and higher education, emancipatory work with students who have Asperger syndrome, and disablism in performing arts.
 She has lectured in Australia, New Zealand, USA and many UK universities.